Share your insights

 • Accounts for about 15% of strokes.

-• Caused by bleeding either within the brain (intracerebral) or into the subarachnoid space (subarachnoid hemorrhage).
+• Caused by bleeding either within the brain (intracerebral) or into the subarachnoid space (subarachnoid haemorrhage).

 • Sudden onset of neurological deficit, such as weakness or numbness on one side of the body, difficulty speaking or understanding speech, vision problems, dizziness, and loss of balance.